For Owners

 Success

-The success of a behaviour modification programme is down to the hard-work of the owners.
+The success of a behaviour modification programme is down to the hard-work of you, the owners.
 To successfully treat a behavioural issue it may take a significant amount of time, hard work and commitment from every member in the family, as well as those of us working to help improve the animal’s quality of life.
 There is usually no quick-fix for a long-term behavioural change, therefore owners must be aware of the effort required before undergoing referral.
 If adjunct therapy is recommended, for example, psychopharmacy, then this is in addition to the behaviour modification programme, there is not usually one quick cure that will work in behavioural science and medicine.

 Insurance

-Each insurance company provides a different level of cover, therefore it is advisable that you check your policy documents which should contain all the necessary information regarding your excess level and cover available.
+Many insurance companies do provide cover for behavioural problems as part of their policies.
+If your pet is insured, check with your insurance company as your policy may cover behaviour referrals.
+Each insurance company provides a different level of cover, therefore it is advisable that if you are unsure, you either call your insurance company or check your policy documents which should contain all the necessary information regarding your excess level and cover available.

 Although we cannot claim directly from the insurance company, we can complete the necessary paperwork to enable you to claim the money back on your insurance.
 If further veterinary work-up or tests are required, these will be continued and charged as normal with your own referring veterinary practice.